 Weird Symptoms: Pyoderma Gangrenosum

-IBD has the ability to impact a person’s entire body.
+Crohn's and UC have the ability to impact a person’s entire body

 Anyway, now that my little disclaimer is over...
 I wanted to share the worst extraintestinal manifestation of IBD that I have.
 It is called pyoderma gangrenosum (PG).
 I am actually amazed when doctors know what this is, which lets you know how rare it actually is.
 Needless to say, I had no idea what it was before I was diagnosed.